apache/drill/_docs/performance-tuning/query-plans-and-tuning/040-modifying-query-planning-options.md

      Default is 100000.
 The minimum number of estimated records to work with in a major fragment before applying additional parallelization.

 * **planner.broadcast_threshold**
      Default is 10000000.
 The maximum number of records allowed to be broadcast as part of a join.
-After one million records, Drill reshuffles data rather than doing a broadcast to one side of the join.
+When the threshold is reached, Drill reshuffles data rather than doing a broadcast to one side of the join.
 To improve performance you can increase this number, especially on 10GB Ethernet clusters.